 1. Identify the Type of App You Have

-Before you create your performance plan, it is essential to identify the type of application running on your mobile device.
+Before you create your mobile app performance plan, take a moment to identify the type of application running on your mobile device.
 Understanding the differences between each type will make testing your app easier.

 The types of apps are the following:

--Web-based Applications: These apps use a combination of HTML and JavaScript for the user interface.
+-Web-based Applications: These web apps use a combination of HTML and JavaScript for the user interface.

 -Native Applications: These are designed specifically for the platform they run on, such as Android or iOS.